Aeroluna/LunaCoopMod/README.md

 - Increased Battlecruiser Yamato Cannon prep time from 1.5 seconds to 3 seconds.

-For some reason Co-op halves this charge time, this returns it to normal for Amon.
+For some reason Co-op halves this charge time, this change returns it to normal for Amon.

 - Reduced Raven's Point Defense Drone duration from 180 seconds to 20 seconds.
 - Reduced Raven's Auto-Turret duration from 180 seconds to 11 seconds.